Dr. Bonn – Beliefs About Therapy

 Combined medication and talk therapy from the same therapist can often yield benefit even when other treatments have failed.
 Talk therapy with an experienced psychiatrist may sometimes offer the best value for therapy.

-I have gained deep satisfaction from my life in psychiatric practice and from the fact that my understanding only grows deeper with the years, and I intend to never willingly retire from it.
+I have gained deep satisfaction from my life in psychiatric practice and from the fact that my understanding only grows deeper with the years.